 Various factors of derating cables

-There are various factors that can necessitate the derating of cables, including:
+Various factors can necessitate the derating of cables, including:

 Air ambient temperature derating: